This blog may contain affiliate links. Read our disclosure policy for more info.

 Not everyone has the time or experience to hike the full Routeburn Track.
 Luckily, the Routeburn Track is the easiest Great Walk to hike for just the day!

-From Routeburn Shelter just outside of Glenorchy, you can choose between a few different day hiking routes.
+From the Routeburn Shelter just outside of Glenorchy, you can choose between a few different day hiking routes.
 These lead to magnificent viewpoints high above the valley at Routeburn Falls Hut, but also to beautiful rivers and valleys that only take a few hours to reach.

-There are a lot of different itineraries and I actually have a blog on the best day hikes on the Routeburn Track to help visitors pick the best one for them.
+There are a lot of different itineraries, and I actually have a blog on the best day hikes on the Routeburn Track to help visitors pick the best one for them.
 If you want to hike parts of the Routeburn Track then you need to read it before you go!

 4. Greenstone Track

 The Greenstone Track is another multi-day hike in Glenorchy.
-The point-to-point trail is 40 kilometers (25 miles) long and starts from the Greenstone parking lot near Kinloch, and finishes at The Divide on the road between Te Anau and Milford Sound (same as Routeburn Track.)
+The point-to-point trail is 40 kilometers (25 miles) long and starts from the Greenstone parking lot near Kinloch, and finishes at The Divide on the road between Te Anau and Milford Sound (same as Routeburn Track).
 Although not a Great Walk, the trail is still stunningly beautiful.

 The Greenstone Track is a good option for those who wanted to hike the Routeburn Track but couldn’t get bookings.
 All huts on the track are first come first serve so no bookings are required, not to mention they’re much cheaper than the Routeburn!